xmasdev/IonicAppBackend/README.md

             Error: { "error": "message" }

         The user's email (from the JWT) will be added to the company's members array on succesfull join.

+    Create Invoice
+        Endpoint: /company/create-invoice
+        Method: POST
+        Headers:
+            Authorization: <JWT of owner only>
+        Request Body:
+            {   companyEmail: "yourcompanyemail@gmail.com" // email of the company creating the invoice, other details will be fetched from the database, "clientCompanyDetails": {
+                    "name": "Client Company Name",
+                    "email": "clientemail@gmail.com",
+                }
+                "items": [
+                    { "description": "Item 1", "price": "100" //string },
+                    { "description": "Item 2", "price": "200" //string }
+                ],
+                "taxRate": "10" //string
+            }

+        Response:
+            Success: { "success": true }
+            Error: { "error": "message" }

+        The invoice will be created and saved in the database.

+    Get Invoices
+        Endpoint: /company/get-invoices
+        Method: POST
+        Headers:
+            Authorization: <JWT of owner or member>
+        Request Body:
+            { "companyEmail": "company email"}

+        Response:
+            Success: { "success": true, "invoices": [invoice1, invoice2, ...] }
+            Error: { "error": "message" }

+        The invoices for the company will be fetched from the database and returned in the response as an array.

 Storing JWT Locally